gbateson/moodle-datafield_template/README.txt

 The Template database field for Moodle >= 2.3
 ===============================================

-   The Template database field allow the specification of a formatted block of output to be displayed on the "View list" or "View single" pages of a Database activity.
+   The Template database field allows the specification of a formatted block of output to be displayed on the "View list" or "View single" pages of a Database activity.

-   The template can include other fields from this Database activity, as well as fields from the user profile - excluding the login password :-)
+   The template can include other fields from this Database activity, as well as fields from the user profile - excluding the login password and other sensitive information.

 =================================================
 To INSTALL this plugin